 The condemnation commissioners meet at the time and place stated in the order appointing them.
-The meeting must take place within 10 days of the order of appointment.
-The commissioners shall examine the lands sought to be taken.
-At a time appointed by the judge and within the 10-day period, the commissioners shall hear the allegations and evidence of all persons interested in each parcel of land.
+The meeting takes place within 10 days of the order of appointment.
+The commissioners examine the lands sought to be taken.
+At a time appointed by the judge and within the 10-day period, the commissioners hear the allegations and evidence of all persons interested in each parcel of land.

-The hearing must be attended by and presided over by the presiding judge, who shall make all necessary rulings upon procedure and the admissibility of evidence.
+The hearing is attended by and presided over by the District Court judge, who makes all necessary rulings upon procedure and the admissibility of evidence.

-At the conclusion of the hearing, the judge will instruct the commissioners as to the law applicable to their deliberations.
-The judge will also instruct them that their duty is to determine the appropriate findings, based solely upon their examination of lands, the evidence produced at the hearing or hearings, and the instructions of the court.
+At the conclusion of the hearing, the judge instructs the commissioners as to the law applicable to their deliberations.
+The judge also instructs them that their duty is to determine the appropriate findings, based solely upon their examination of lands, the evidence produced at the hearing or hearings, and the instructions of the court.